teohes/datasciencecoursera/TidyDataProject/CodeBook.md

 Dimensions of the dataset :  180 objects , 68 variables

-Summary of the data
+####Summary of the data

+     Column Description
-Column1 :  Label:  "subject"
+        1   "subject"
 			Type:  integer
 			Range:   1 - 30
 			This refers to the 30 volunteers.
 Range:

-Column2 :  Label:  "activity"
+        2:  "activity"
 			Type:  chr
 			Range: "laying" "sitting" "standing" "walking" "walking_downstairs" "walking_upstairs"

+####Column 3-68 are data collected (or derived) from the accelerometer and gyroscope of the phone.

             Column 3-42 are ALL numeric
             Starting with "t..." , these are all time domain signals.
-       Please refer to features_info.txt for more information with repect to these parameters.
+            Please refer to features_info.txt for more information with respect to these parameters.

 		3	"tbodyaccmeanx"
         4   "tbodyaccmeany"